Tea Board License India — Exporter License & RCMC, Fully Managed

 Document Preparation and Verification

-We collect and systematically verify every required document — your IEC from DGFT, Certificate of Incorporation or Partnership Deed, GST Registration Certificate, PAN card, cancelled cheque with bank details, and KYC documents for all directors, partners, or the proprietor.
+We collect and systematically verify every required document — your IEC from DGFT, Certificate of Incorporation or Partnership Deed, GST Registration Certificate, etc..
 We also prepare the mandatory declaration letter confirming regular monthly export return submissions to the Tea Board.
 Every document is reviewed before submission to reduce the risk of rejection or delays.

 Exporter License Application Filing on eGICCS Portal